 For those of you who started with Second Life in the past 5 years, or maybe haven’t started yet, here is the features LL announced as new, that we oldies have asked them to put back:

-More value for Premium Members – They removed the bursary a few years ago and replaced with a monthly free gift item for those who pay for premium membership.
+More value for Premium Members – They removed the bursary a few years ago and replaced with a monthly free gift item for those who pay for a premium membership.
 This was a controversial move which many felt devalued the membership.
 Though LL won’t say what they are going to add, they have promised that this time it will add real value to the premium membership.

 Themed Learning Islands – A long, long time ago, before The Torch even started, every new player started in a hub of sorts where we got to pick a theme.
 Once the theme was picked we were whisked away to a Learning Island, a sim dedicated to teaching new players while keeping to the theme chosen by the player.
 This feature was removed, which was another controversial move.
 The teaching of new players were for over half of SL’s 15 years delegated to other players, but there was no way for the new players to know where to go.
 This alienated a lot of newcomers and we oldies have urged LL to put the Learning Islands back.
 Now they have!